Computing Facility Policies

-- All students without FOB must leave Computer Labs (except Faner 2102 Lab) by 4:30 p.m.
+- All students without FOB must leave Computer Labs (except ENG A410 Lab) by 4:30 p.m.

-- All exceptions to this policy must be approved by the Department Chair.
+- All exceptions to this policy must be approved by the School of Computing.

-- Refer to Department instruction and research facilities for access hours.
+- Refer to School of Computing instruction and research facilities for access hours.

 - Game playing is not permitted in any CS Labs.

-- No food or drinks are allowed in the Department of Computer Science Labs.
+- No food or drinks are allowed in the Computer Science Labs.
 No exceptions!!
 You will lose your key and account privileges if you break this rule.

 - Do not play music without using earphones or play audio files while others are present.